Mohonk Preserve’s 2023 Deer Management Program

 Deer hunting occurs on the Preserve as part of our Deer Management Program.
 Hunters play a critical role in helping to mitigate the impacts of deer overbrowsing on the unique forests of the Shawangunk Mountains.

 It is very important that all harvest forms and hunting logs are submitted!
 Please submit a harvest form within 48 hours after every harvest and a hunting log when you have concluded hunting for the season.
-The hunting log submission deadline is Friday, January 21st, 2022.
+The hunting log submission deadline is Friday, January 26th, 2024.
 Both harvest forms and hunting logs can be submitted via email or mail.
-Additional copies of these forms can be downloaded from this page, link below.
-Failure to submit harvest forms or hunting logs will impact approval for hunting permits in 2022.
+Additional copies of these forms can be downloaded from this page.
+Failure to submit harvest forms or hunting logs will impact approval for hunting permits in 2024.

 We thank our hunters for their continued dedication to the Deer Management Program and Mohonk Preserve.
 If you have any questions please contact Deer Management Program administration at firstname.lastname@example.org.